Vance Wilson

 Vance Allen Wilson (born March 17, 1973) is an American former professional baseball catcher and current coach.
 He is the third base coach for the Kansas City Royals of Major League Baseball (MLB).
 He played all or parts of eight seasons in MLB.
 Listed at 5'11" tall and 215 pounds, he batted and threw right-handed during his career.

-Early career
+Amateur career

 Wilson was a high school standout at Red Mountain High School in Arizona, and continued his hometown success at Mesa Community College, where he was tagged as a Junior College All-American in 1994.